 The polished concrete floor is the latest trend amongst contractors from all across the world.
 Unlike Vinyl floor, polished concrete doesn’t require waxing and stripping every year and save the users a huge amount of money.
-However, every floor requires some sort of care and cost-effective maintenance to uphold its finish.
+However, every floor requires some sort of care and cost-effective maintenance of polished concrete floors to uphold its finish.

 Though polished concrete involves the least maintenance cost amongst all flooring options, several techniques or steps can be used to increase the lifespan of your floor.
 Below are the best tips to maintain the high gloss and durability of your polished concrete floor:

-- If the floor sees heavy traffic and high amount of dirt, it is recommended to make use of a neutral floor cleaner in wet mopping the concrete floor.
+- If the floor sees heavy traffic and a high amount of dirt, it is recommended to make use of a neutral floor cleaner in wet mopping the concrete floor.
 Using plain water may not always be sufficient to remove all dust particles from the floor.
-Neutral floor cleaner is created to suspend the dust and debris easily.
+A neutral floor cleaner is created to suspend the dust and debris easily.

-- Wash the stains and spills as soon as you notice it, so they can’t be absorbed by the concrete surface and decay your floor.
+- Wash the stains and spills as soon as you notice them, so they can’t be absorbed by the concrete surface and decay your floor.

 - When you apply a cleaner on a concrete surface, give it sufficient time to mop all dust and debris from the floor.
 This is very crucial when the floor contains sticky and hard-to-remove particles like grease.

-- Typically, one should renew the polishing process of the concrete floor after every two-three years.
+- Typically, one should renew the polishing process of the concrete floor after every two to three years.
 But if you are using a diamond impregnated cleaning pad on the auto scrubber machine.
 The diamonds in a pad micro-polishes the floor on a daily basis.
-This technology is environmentally-friendly and provides a glossy, mechanically densified surface with increased resistance to dirt and wear.
+This technology is environmentally friendly and provides a glossy, mechanically densified surface with increased resistance to dirt and wear.